Table of Contents

 Abdominal X-rays are indicated to exclude bowel obstruction.
 Air-fluid levels can be seen on organic causes of intestinal obstruction, but abdominal X-rays are usually normal in irritable bowel syndrome.
 In terms of its cost, computed tomography scan has no diagnostic value as compared to the cost.

 A barium meal is also needed to evaluate a patient with an intestinal motility disorder.
 Delays in transit time are common in patients with organic causes of constipation, while normal transit times are common in irritable bowel syndrome.

 Endoscopy is also beneficial in patients with constipation or diarrhea, especially when they have occult blood on stool examination.
-Colonoscopy helps confirm organic causes of constipation such as strictures, tumors and intestinal paralysis.
+Colonoscopy helps confirm organic causes of constipation such as strictures, tumors, and intestinal paralysis.
 A biopsy can be taken from suspected lesions to exclude malignancy.

 Cholinergic agonists are indicated in cases of constipation without an apparent obstructive lesion.
 Neostigmine inhibits enzymatic destruction of acetylcholine, while bethanechol stimulates muscarinic receptors directly.

-Metoclopramide can help patients with vomiting as it improves the synchrony between the stomach and duodenum.
+Metoclopramide (increase GI motility) can help patients with vomiting as it improves the synchrony between the stomach and duodenum.

 Patients with mainly diarrheal symptoms should be evaluated for a possible infectious etiology before attempting to start antidiarrheal therapy.
 Loperamide inhibits intestinal motility and is used in patients with intractable diarrhea.
 Patients might also benefit from a diphenoxylate and atropine combination, which acts through a narcotic analgesic and anticholinergic mechanism.

 Finally, it is always important to remember that one of the most common causes of acute diarrhea are infections.
 Ova and cyst examination of the stool, stool white blood cells and leukocytosis should be excluded as they are all signs of possible infection.
 When an organism is identified, antibiotics should be prescribed to target the causative organism.